Spring-SpringBoard/SpringBoard-Core/README.md

 All assets (texture files, skyboxes, etc.) should be placed in the `springboard/assets` folder, located inside the Spring data directory.

 A set of [core assets](https://drive.google.com/file/d/0B9FQjbVMFgL2LTM2Z1VVaGRZRDQ/view?usp=sharing) are available.
 To use, extract them to `springboard/assets/core/`.

+## Help

+Please post any questions, bugs and feature requests as Github [issues](https://github.com/Spring-SpringBoard/SpringBoard-Core/issues/new).

+For realtime troubleshooting feel free to join us on [Discord](https://discordapp.com/invite/c8hmDnr) in the #springboard channel.